Sand Lake

 Your understanding, respect, and support are greatly appreciated.

-We would like to extend our sincere gratitude to the volunteers who joined us on this field trip.
+We would like to extend our sincere gratitude to the volunteers who joined us on these two field trips.
 Your hard work, dedication, and support played a vital role in the success of this project.
 Conservation efforts such as these would not be possible without the generosity of community members who are willing to donate their time and energy to help protect Species at Risk and their habitat.

 Thank you for making a positive difference.